Frequently Asked Questions

 How does the National Association of Scholars handle sensitive or confidential information?

-The National Association is extremely careful with all information provided to us, particularly information of a personal or sensitive nature.
+The National Association is extremely careful with all information provided to us, particularly personal or sensitive information.
 Our document retention and destruction and whistle-blower policies lay out our approach in detail.